-- When medicines are produced under a compulsory licence in another country, TRIPS in effect limited the proportion that could be exported.
+- When medicines are produced under a compulsory licence in another country, the TRIPS Agreement in effect limited the proportion that could be exported.

 - TRIPS therefore posed a potential barrier if a country lacked its own production capacity and wished to import medicines from another country where a patent was in force and where a compulsory licence was needed for production.

-The “Paragraph 6 System” is the name commonly given to the system set up by the WTO to address this problem by creating a new form of compulsory licence specifically for the export of medicines (see further background information).
+The “Paragraph 6 system” is often used to refer to the system set up by the WTO to address this problem by creating a new form of compulsory licence specifically for the export of medicines (see further background information).
 The use of this special compulsory licence requires formal notification to the WTO.
 There are three types of notification:

 3. exporting member’s notification of grant of a compulsory licence for export and conditions attached to it.

 Notifications can be signed by any authorized government official.
 They are made for transparency purposes, and do not need to be approved by a WTO body in order for a member to use the system.

 Notifications are sent to the WTO Council for TRIPS through the WTO Secretariat.
 They can be sent by post (see models for postal address) or fax to +41 22 739 5790, with a copy by email to email@example.com with a copy to firstname.lastname@example.org.
 The WTO Secretariat will circulate the notification to other members of the Council for TRIPS and the Chairperson will bring it to the attention at the next meeting.
 The notifications will be circulated as formal WTO documents in series IP/N/8, 9 or 10 and will also be made available publicly by the WTO Secretariat here.